redhat-cop/redhat-image-mode-demo/docs/use-cases/image-mode-way-of-working/chapter1.md

 !!! tip
     We could base the initial image on an older release of RHEL, such as `rhel:9.6`, or a specific timestamp version of RHEL such as `rhel:9.6-1747275992`, or fix it at a certain release such as `rhel:9.7`, instead of pulling the latest release by specifying the release number in the Containerfile `FROM` statement.

-## Deploying the Homepage Virtual Machine
+## Deploying the Webpage Virtual Machine

 We need to create an image for our httpd service based on the RHEL 9 base image we created in the previous step.
 We will name our httpd service image `httpd:rhel9` and also tag it as our latest rhel base image as `httpd:latest`.